 A guardian must act in what he reasonably believes to be the missing person's best interests2.
 In determining what is in a missing person's best interests, the High Court or a guardian must consider all the relevant circumstances of which the court or guardian is aware, and must, among other things, take the following steps3.

 First, the court or guardian must consider, so far as is reasonably ascertainable:

-(1) any relevant wishes and feelings expressed by the missing person at any time, including any relevant written statement made by the missing person4;
+(1) any relevant wishes and feelings expressed by the missing person at any time, including any relevant written statement made by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.